lekshmisree89/demo-folder/12-React/01-Activities/02-Stu_Create-Vite/README.md

 ### When you would like to scaffold a new `vite` application on your own, follow these steps

-1. In the command line, navigate to the desired parent folder and run `npm create vite`.
+1. In the command line, navigate to the desired parent folder and run `npm create vite`.n
     * 🔑 *Note*: This command will automatically create a sub-folder which will house your React application; you do not need to perform a `mkdir` command to create one manually.

 2. Enter the desired name of your new project folder.